empathic-ai/altimit/README.md

 ## Features

 <b>Intuitive Replication</b>: Describe the data you want replicated using basic attributes or a fluent API.
-Altimit's replication system handles the rest:
+A replication system handles the rest:
 ```C#
 [AType]
 public class User